Immigration services and support resources

 - Details

-The Albany Fire Department will provide car seat inspections to our community by a certified Child Passenger Safety Technician.
+AFD offers free car seat inspections by a certified Child Passenger Safety Technician

-- The vehicle in which the child travels must be brought to the seat check.
+- The vehicle the child travels in must be brought to the check.

 - Caregivers will be taught to correctly install and use the car seat.